legop3/notes/current/anatomyp.md

           - strong in all directions
           - found in dermis of skin, capsules around organs
         - elastic
-          - many elastic fibers and some collagen
+          - many elastic fibers and some collagen fibers
-          - flexible
+          - strong and flexible
-          - found in aorta
+          - found in aorta, the biggest blood vessel in your body
       - cartilage
         - hyaline
           - avascular
           - lots of collagen
-          - cells sit in lacunae
+          - cells (chondrocytes) sit in lacunae
           - found in nose, trachea, embryonic skeleton
+            - growth plates of bones fuse together as you grow
         - elastic
           - elastic and collagen
           - avascular
           - flexible
-          - found in external ear
+          - found in external ear, eliglottis
         - fibrocartilage
           - avascular
           - cells in lacunae
           - very strong, force and compression resistant
-          - found in spine, knee joints
+          - found in spine, knee joints, pubic symphysis
       - bone
         - highly vascularized
+        - hard matrix of collagen and calcium
+        - cells are osteoblasts and osteocytes
       - blood
         - the only fluid tissue
         - cells surrounded by non living matrix
+        - red blood cells, white blood cells, platelets
+        - surrounded by blood plasma fluid matrix
+        - fibers are clotting protiens
   - muscle
     - movement
     - muscle fibers can contract